rosschapman/internetross/blog.md

         .catch(trackClearInput(prevValue))
 ```

 It's hard to see the real power of this for a simple resolve/reject example.
 It just feels like a fancy if/else, right?
 But if we extrapolate from this base interesting things start to happen.
-Here's a slightly modified version of example from Practica's docs with an imaginary Either that uses Promises under the hood and implements a `chain` behavior:
+Here's a slightly modified version of an example from Practica's docs with an imaginary Either that uses Promises under the hood and implements a `chain` behavior:

 ```javascript
 const isPerson = p => p.name && p.age